 Please note that while your preferences will most certainly be considered, the litters conceived will dictate what is available.
 Puppy allocations are primarily based firstly on temperament; therefore, we cannot guarantee that all of your preferences will be available; however, we will make every attempt to fulfill your requests.

-Raising a puppy to be a great dog is a wonderful and incredibly rewarding experience.
+Raising a puppy to be a great family dog is a wonderful and incredibly rewarding experience.
 However, the road to a great canine companion can be challenging and inconvenient at times.
 As the health and happiness of our puppies is of the utmost importance to us, the following questions are designed to help you think about some of the responsibilities of pet ownership.

 Have you ever raised a puppy?
 Who will be the primary caregiver for the puppy?
 Are you prepared to invest the time and assume the responsibility required to raise a puppy?
 Are you willing to commit to veterinary care for the life of your dog?
 Will you crate train your puppy?
 Will you commit to attending obedience training classes to properly socialize and train your puppy?
 Do you have a training facility identified?
 Will your puppy be alone during the day?
 Do you have someone who can take the puppy out frequently during the day?
 Where will the puppy be kept during the day?
 A dog should not be crated longer than 6 hours (puppies, very much less), are you committed to providing a break for your dog…i.e. dog walker/exerciser if you find this to be the case?
 Do you understand that a puppy will need very frequent potty breaks during the day and even late at night?
-Do you commit to feed your dog a high quality dog food rather than grocery store quality food?
-Have you examined the cost of dog ownership, food, grooming and vet care etc?
+Do you commit to feed your dog a high quality dog food that we recommend rather than grocery store quality food?
+Have you examined the cost of dog ownership, food, training, grooming and vet care etc?
 Do you understand that if at any time you cannot keep your Cornerstone puppy, you are not to release them to a Humane Society or an Animal Shelter?

 Instead, you must contact us for help with rehoming.